 Your suitcase is packed, the tickets are booked, and you’re ready to venture off on the vacation you’ve been planning for months.
 But what are you forgetting?
 During your travels, you could be picking up some unwanted hitchhikers along the way: bed bugs!
 Bed bug problems can often be traced back to traveling, as these pests often hitch a ride on suitcases and are found in hotels.
-To avoid bringing these uninvited guests back home with you after a trip, read on to learn some of Connor’s tips for preventing bed bugs while traveling.
+For this reason, it’s crucial to learn the best ways to avoid bed bugs while traveling.
+To avoid bringing these uninvited guests back home with you after a trip, read on to learn some of Ehrlich Pest Control, formerly Connor’s tips for how to prevent bed bugs while traveling.

 Need a pest control estimate?